Toward Cybersecurity-Expert Small Language Models: Introduction

 \section{Introduction}

-Language models have the potential to reshape cybersecurity across the stack, from vulnerability triage to code and malware analysis.
-One of the most promising areas for practical impact is threat management and security operations \citep{motlagh2024large, yao2024survey}.
-This encompasses correlating heterogeneous telemetry across endpoints, networks, cloud, and application sources; prioritizing and summarizing incidents; hypothesis-driven investigations; and recommending response actions and playbooks \citep{zhang2025llmcybersecurity, lin2025ircopilot}.
-This paper focuses on that direction, proposing a single defensive model that encompasses the entire security operations loop.
-The goal is to create a domain-specialized backbone that delivers the core capabilities for detection, investigation, response, threat hunting, and data classification, while remaining straightforward to integrate and deploy in enterprise pipelines.
+Threat management and security operations are a natural fit for language models, because they require reasoning over diverse evidence and security-specific context.
+One of the most promising directions for practical impact is threat management and security operations \citep{motlagh2024large, yao2024survey}.
+This setting demands deep, cross-domain understanding spanning network, cloud, and application security, along with the ability to investigate and reason over threat reports \citep{zhang2025llms, lin2025ircopilot}.
+In this paper, we focus on this direction and propose a single defensive model that supports the full security-operations loop.
+Our goal is a domain-specialized backbone that delivers core capabilities for detection, investigation, response, threat hunting, and data classification, while remaining straightforward to integrate and deploy within enterprise pipelines.

 However, adopting frontier models for security is a challenging task.
 Commercial offerings typically enforce strict safety guardrails, which limit their practical utility in real-world security workflows \citep{weerawardhena2025llama}.
-Additionally, full integration with organizational data sources is further constrained by compliance requirements, as security telemetry often contains highly sensitive and private information \citep{zhang2025llms}.
+Additionally, full integration with organizational data sources is further constrained by compliance requirements, as security data often contains highly sensitive and private information \citep{zhang2025llms}.
 For these reasons, many enterprises require on-premises solutions to meet privacy, compliance, and data residency obligations, making it impractical to send sensitive telemetry to external frontier services.
+Cost is another factor, where models must handle massive volumes of security data efficiently.
 These constraints make security another domain where domain-specific Small Language Models (SLMs) are preferable to general-purpose frontier models \citep{belcak2025slm}.